Orlando Woolridge

-Orlando Vernada Woolridge (December 16, 1959 – May 31, 2012) was an American professional basketball player who played in the National Basketball Association (NBA) from 1981 to 1994.
+Orlando Vernada Woolridge (December 16, 1959 – May 31, 2012) was an American professional basketball player in the National Basketball Association (NBA) from 1981 to 1994.
 He was known for his scoring ability, especially on slam dunks.
 He played college basketball for the Notre Dame Fighting Irish.

 Early life and education

 Woolridge was born in Bernice, Louisiana, a town dependent on the lumber industry.
 After attending local schools, he went to the University of Notre Dame, where he played for the Fighting Irish.
-He played in the NCAA tournament's Final Four in 1978 as a freshman with teammate Bill Laimbeer (the two would later reunite as teammates of the Detroit Pistons during the 1990s).
+He played in the NCAA tournament's Final Four in 1978 as a freshman with teammates Kelly Tripucka and Bill Laimbeer (the two would later reunite as teammates of the Detroit Pistons during the 1990s).

 Woolridge started every game as a college sophomore, junior and senior.
 He helped guide Notre Dame to NCAA tournament appearances in 1980 and 1981.
 The 6 ft 9 in forward played one season at center in 1979–80, when he made 58.5 percent of his field goals.
 Named a second-team All-American by The Sporting News in 1981, Woolridge made a last-second fall-away jumper to beat the eventual NBA Hall of Famer Ralph Sampson and No. 1 Virginia to end their 28-game winning streak.
 Throughout his collegiate career, he averaged 10.6 points, 5 rebounds, 1.2 assists per game and shot just under 60% from the field.